RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - Fact intended to be asserted
       - First-hand Hearsay v More Remote Hearsay
   - First Hand and More Remote Hearsay
-    - Essentially, First Hand Hearsay is where the previous representation (containing an asserted fact) was made by the Maker in the presence of the person who gives evidence about it (Witness).
-See s62
+    - Essentially, First Hand Hearsay is where the previous representation def (containing an asserted fact) was made by the Maker in the presence of the person who gives evidence about it (Witness).
+See s 62
       - There is only one degree of separation between the Maker of the representation and the Witness relating that asserted fact.
     - If there is a greater degree of separation between the Maker of the previous representation and the person giving the evidence (Witness), that is referred to as 'More Remote Hearsay'.
     - The degree of remoteness becomes important when applying the exceptions under Part 3.2
-    - Under s62, there is a requirement that it must be reasonably supposed that the Maker of the previous representation has personal knowledge of the asserted fact because of what he / she has seen, heard or otherwise perceived and makes a representation about that fact to the Witness.
+    - Under s 62, there is a requirement that it must be reasonably supposed that the Maker of the previous representation has personal knowledge of the asserted fact because of what he / she has seen, heard or otherwise perceived and makes a representation about that fact to the Witness.
 - Exceptions to Hearsay Rule
   - Exceptions to Hearsay Rule
     - Specific exceptions to the Hearsay Rule include:
       - First-hand hearsay:
-        - Civil proceedings, if maker of representation is not available (s63)
+        - Civil proceedings, if maker of representation is not available (s 63)
-        - Civil proceedings, if maker of representation is available (s64)
+        - Civil proceedings, if maker of representation is available (s 64)
-        - Criminal proceedings, if maker of representation is not available (s65)
+        - Criminal proceedings, if maker of representation is not available (s 65)
-        - Criminal proceedings, if maker of representation is available (s66)
+        - Criminal proceedings, if maker of representation is available (s 66)
-    - Contemporaneous statements about a person's health etc (s66A)
+    - Contemporaneous statements about a person's health etc (s 66A)
-    - Business records (s69)
+    - Business records (s 69)
-    - ATSI  traditional laws and customs (s72)
+    - ATSI  traditional laws and customs (s 72)
-    - Use of evidence in Interlocutory proceedings (s75)
+    - Use of evidence in Interlocutory proceedings (s 75)
-*** Evidence relevant for a non-hearsay purpose (s60)
+*** Evidence relevant for a non-hearsay purpose (s 60)
-*** Admissions (s81)
+*** Admissions (s 81)
-*** Character Evidence (s110)
+*** Character Evidence (s 110)
   - Overview of First Hand Hearsay Exceptions
     -
   - Maker Availability